rfalias/project_zomboid_bot/index.md

 # Usage
 ```
 AdminCommands:
+  pzrestartserver Restart the PZ server
   pzsetaccess     Set the access level of a specific user.
 ModeratorCommands:
+  pzadditem       Adds an item to the specified user's inventory
   pzgetsteamid    Lookup steamid of user
   pzkick          Kick a user
   pzsave          Save the current world